kluang/AWS_Roboadvisor/README.md

 ## Implementing Lambda Function

-By creating a lambda function based on the following parameters, we will validate the user provided data and reccomend an investment portfolio based on the chosen risk level.
+By creating a lambda function based on the following parameters, I will validate the user provided data and reccomend an investment portfolio based on the chosen risk level.

 #### User Input Validation